MicrochipTech/PIC32MZW1_Curiosity_OOB/README.md

 <p/>

 4. Recompile the application and download it into the target.
+    - You can access the firmware source code under the `src/firmware` folder of this repo
+    - To compile the project, open the firmware using [MPLAB X IDE](https://www.microchip.com/mplab/mplab-x-ide) version `5.40` or higher and use [XC32](https://www.microchip.com/mplab/compilers) compiler version `2.41` or higher

 5. Follow the steps given under ***“Mode of Operation”***.